 This article is not intended to be a substitute for professional veterinary advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian with any questions you may have regarding your pet’s care, treatment, or medical conditions.

-Can my dog eat bacon?
+Can dogs eat bacon?

 While there are plenty of dog treats flavored like the meat, it is not safe for dogs to eat actual bacon.
 Bacon is chock full of fat and salt, both of which can be harmful to dogs.